 You now have your forms set up but they aren’t showing up on your site yet.
 That’s because you need to tell Profile Builder Pro which forms to use on which WooCommerce pages on the front-end of your site.

-In the Choose Register form to display on My Account page dropdown box, select Default Register.
+In the Choose Register form to display on My Account page dropdown box, select your newly created custom registration form.

-In the Choose Edit Profile form to display on My Account page dropdown box, select Default Edit Profile.
+In the Choose Edit Profile form to display on My Account page dropdown box, select your newly created custom edit profile form.

 Click the Save Changes button.
 Your forms will now display on the relevant WooCommerce pages.